 URLs are also separated into chunks, to allow word-based searching.
 For instance, http://example.go2jump.org/aff_lsr?transaction_id=1027e5651f1c169c5383a001002678 is split up into the following word terms:

 Advanced Search Methods

 - If you put quotation marks around your search term, the event tracer will treat everything inside the quotation marks as a term together. “not approved” will match only for those two words together, and won’t search for “not” and “approved” separately.

-- If you want to find entries with two or more words not necessarily run together, use the + (plus) symbol. affiliate + offer will find entries that contain the world "affiliate" and the word "offer" anywhere in the field.
+- If you want to find entries with two or more words not necessarily run together, use the + (plus) symbol. partner + offer will find entries that contain the word “partner” and the word “offer” anywhere in the field.